cosmo-team/cosmo/README.md

 and optionally `Python` and `numpy` (to rebuild the lookup tables).

 These are all installable with any good package manager (e.g. `apt-get`, `yum` or `brew`), except for `sdsl-lite`, which you should [download][sdsl] and build manually.

+## Plan

+In no particular order, these are features that I'd like to add on the horizon:

+- Add Boost Graph Library style API,
+- Add support for indirect sorting (to let people attach kmer counts or colours or whatever people want...) accessible like node/edge properties in Boost Graph Library,
+- Improve assembly and add error correction,
+- Implement dynamic version (necessary for online construction),
+- Remove alphabet limitation (currently only supports DNA).

 ## Authors